Power Through Your Pantry with the Best Manual Can Openers

 Best Comfort

-Opening up a can shouldn’t feel like a test for your grip strength, and this model definitely makes the task effortless.
-The large cushioned handles reduce the strain on your hands, making the gadget pleasant to use, and are also non-slip to help you easily maintain your grip.
+Opening up a can shouldn’t feel like a test of your hand strength, and this model makes the task effortless.
+The large cushioned handles reduce the strain on your hands, and they're also non-slip to help you easily maintain your grip.
 The oversized crank fits comfortably in your hand as you rotate it, while the sharp and sturdy stainless-steel cutting wheel plows through tin after tin with precision.

 Best Compact